 '''

+For the purposes of the matching algorithm, if the

+associated filterPktStatus object or a packet status

+is longer than this mask, this mask is conceptually

+extended with '0' bits until it reaches the longer

+of the lengths of the filterPktStatus object and the

+packet status.

+This object may not be modified if the associated

+filterStatus object is equal to valid(1)."

+::= { filterEntry 9 }

+filterOwner OBJECT-TYPE

+SYNTAX OwnerString

 ACCESS read-write

 STATUS mandatory

 DESCRIPTION

 "The entity that configured this entry and is

 therefore using the resources assigned to it."

 ::= { filterEntry 10 }

 filterStatus OBJECT-TYPE

 SYNTAX EntryStatus

 ACCESS read-write

 STATUS mandatory

 DESCRIPTION

 "The status of this filter entry."

 ::= { filterEntry 11 }

 channelTable OBJECT-TYPE

 SYNTAX SEQUENCE OF ChannelEntry

 ACCESS not-accessible

 STATUS mandatory

 DESCRIPTION

 "A list of packet channel entries."

 ::= { filter 2 }

 channelEntry OBJECT-TYPE

 SYNTAX ChannelEntry

 ACCESS not-accessible

 STATUS mandatory

 DESCRIPTION

 "A set of parameters for a packet channel applied on a

-particular interface."
+particular interface.
+As an example, an instance of

+the channelMatches object might be named

+channelMatches.3"

 INDEX { channelIndex }

 ::= { channelTable 1 }

+'''

+'''

 ChannelEntry ::= SEQUENCE {

+channelIfIndex

-channelIndex INTEGER (1..65535),
+INTEGER (1..65535),

-channelAcceptType INTEGER,

-channelDataControl INTEGER,

-channelTurnOnEventIndex INTEGER (0..65535),
+channelIfIndexINTEGER (1..65535),channelAcceptTypeINTEGER,channelDataControlINTEGER,channelTurnOnEventIndexINTEGER (0..65535),

 channelTurnOffEventIndex INTEGER (0..65535),

-channelEventIndex INTEGER (0..65535),

-channelEventStatus INTEGER,

-channelMatches Counter,

-channelOwner OwnerString,
+channelEventIndexINTEGER (0..65535),channelEventStatusINTEGER,channelMatchesCounter,channelDescriptionDisplayString (SIZE (0..127)),channelOwnerOwnerString,

-channelStatus INTEGER
+channelStatus

+EntryStatus

 }

-}

-'''

-'''

 channelIndex OBJECT-TYPE

 SYNTAX INTEGER (1..65535)

 ACCESS read-only

 STATUS mandatory

 DESCRIPTION

-"An index that uniquely identifies an entry
+"An index that uniquely identifies an entry in the

-in the channel table.
-Each such
+channel table.
+Each such entry defines one channel,

-entry defines one channel, a logical data
+a logical data and event stream.

-and event stream."
+It is suggested that before creating a channel, an

+application should scan all instances of the

+filterChannelIndex object to make sure that there

+are no pre-existing filters that would be

+inadvertently be linked to the channel."

 ::= { channelEntry 1 }

 channelIfIndex OBJECT-TYPE

 SYNTAX INTEGER (1..65535)

 ACCESS read-write

 STATUS mandatory

 DESCRIPTION

 "The value of this object uniquely identifies the

 interface on this remote network monitoring device

 to which the associated filters are applied to allow

 data into this channel.
 The interface identified by

 a particular value of this object is the same

 interface as identified by the same value of the

-ifIndex object, defined in [4,6].
-The filters in
+ifIndex object, defined in RFC 1213 and RFC 1573

+[4,6].

-this group are applied to all packets on the local
+The filters in this group are applied to all packets

-network segment attached to the identified
+on the local network segment attached to the

-interface.
+identified interface.

-This object may not be modified if the associated

-channelStatus object is equal to valid(1)."

-::= { channelEntry 2 }

-channelAcceptType OBJECT-TYPE

-SYNTAX INTEGER {

-acceptMatched(1),

-acceptFailed(2)

-}

-ACCESS read-write

-STATUS mandatory

-DESCRIPTION

-"This object controls the action of the filters

-associated with this channel.
-If this object is equal

-to acceptMatched(1), packets will be accepted to this

-channel if they are accepted by both the packet data

-and packet status matches of an associated filter.
-If

-this object is equal to acceptFailed(2), packets will

-be accepted to this channel only if they fail either

-the packet data match or the packet status match of

-each of the associated filters.

 '''